makrai/notes/wagner2203-transformer-speech-emo-valence.md

 ## 4.7 Is performance equal across all speakers?

-* Performance for the best foundation models is similar between most speakers in MSP-Podcast, but can deteriorate to low CCC values for some speakers.
+* Performance for the best foundation models is similar between most speakers in MSP-Podcast, but can deteriorate to low CCC values for some speakers

 ## 4.8 Does explicit linguistic information further improve performance?